opieters/wcamera/README.md

 Users who want to compile OpenCV themselves, should run the `install2.sh` script with is based on [this tutorial](http://www.pyimagesearch.com/2015/02/23/install-opencv-and-python-on-your-raspberry-pi-2-and-b/) but otherwise performs the same actions.
 Please mind that OpenCV is installed in a `virtualenv` for convenience.

-### I2C failed to Installing
+### I2C failed to Install

-If I2C is not functioning correctly, try using [this guide](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c)
+If I2C is not functioning correctly, try using [this guide](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c).

 Usage
 -----